To work towards a sustainable energy future for Minnesota and western Wisconsin.

 - Energy sources are dispersed and diverse, reducing the economic and security risk of depending on just a few power plants and power lines to keep the lights on.

-- Landowners whose property is needed for wind turbines, power lines or other energy facilities are fairly compensated and given the chance to benefit from the new energy economy.
+- Landowners whose property is needed for wind turbines, power lines or other energy facilities are fairly compensated and given a chance to benefit from the new energy economy.

 - Commitment to renewable energy brings new manufacturing and construction jobs to our region, building a healthy green economy for future generations.